opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 ## Step 3.
 Set up alerts

 At this stage, setting up alerts is optional for creating a new detector.
-Alerts can be configured at any stage of setup, including from the Findings window.
+Alerts can be configured at any time, including from the Findings window.
 This section describes the process for defining the alert conditions during creation of a detector.
-For the method of setting up an alert from findings, see [Working with findings](#findings).
+To see how to initiate creation of alerts from the Findings window, see [The findings list]({{site.url}}{{site.baseurl}}/security-analytics/usage/findings/#the-findings-list).

 To skip directly to generating findings from the detector, select the **Remove alert trigger** button and then the **Next** button in the lower-right corner of the screen.
 Review the detector's definition and then select the **Create** button in the lower-right corner of the screen.
 The detector is created.
 {: .tip }